There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

 The Cost of Free Advice

 I’ve encountered people that say they do not have the money to hire an attorney.
 They know they don’t know what to do.
-They know they job extends beyond their ability.
+They know their job extends beyond their ability.

 Absent personal funds or trust resources to pay for a consultation with an attorney they seek free advice.

-When we are acting on behalf of someone else and we do not know what we are doing, then we should not be acting on the ill-gotten advice of friends, family or neighbors.
+When we are acting on behalf of someone else and we do not know what we are doing, then we should not be acting on the ill-gotten advice of friends, family, or neighbors.
+Doing so is failing to exercise reasonable care.

 What we think we may save by not hiring a professional may end up costing us far more than what we believe we are saving by getting free advice.